HOW TO SPEND 3 DAYS IN DUBLIN

 The library displays a wide collection of work and ancient pieces from all over the world including Buddhist scrolls and Ancient Egyptian work- definitely worth a visit.

-After spending some time exploring the castle, enjoying the gardens and checking out the library, you can walk over to City Hall for a quick stop in to check out the beautiful Georgian architecture.
+After spending some time exploring the castle, enjoying the gardens and checking out the library, you can walk over to City Hall for a quick stop in to check out the beautiful Georgian architecture which is a must for your Dublin itinerary.

 Christ Church Cathedral